-The authorship statement should focus on the candidate's own contribution
+Focus on the candidate's own contribution

 While it may be needed to mention what others did, in particular when the candidate is not the first author of a chapter, the statement should focus on the candidate's own contribution.
 Therefore, the text is written in the first person.
 The text must be concise, maximum 1 page A4, about 500 words.
 If there are authorship statements on chapters that were already submitted or published as paper, these may be re-used in this authorship statement.
+Items to address in the research chapters are usually: research question,